princekop/Byte-H-Performance-Engine/README.md

 - `scripts/`: Contains `install.sh` and `startup.sh` (logic lies here).
 - `config/`: Contains the optimized `server.properties`.

-## Customization
+## Customization (The "Permanent Egg" Logic)
+This Egg is designed to be **Permanent**.
+You should **NOT** need to update the `byte-h-performance.json` file in Pterodactyl after the initial import, even if you want to change:
+- Startup Logic
+- Java Flags
+- Installation Steps
+- Auto-Update behavior
+- Discord Alerts

+**All logic is fetched from GitHub.**
+To push an update to all your servers:
+1. Edit `scripts/startup.sh` or `scripts/install.sh` on your PC.
+2.  `git push` the changes to this repo.
-To update the logic for all your clients, simply edit `scripts/startup.sh` locally and push to GitHub.
-All servers will use the new logic on their next restart!
+3.  **Done!** Every server using this egg will automatically pull the new logic on their next restart/install.

+*Only update the Egg JSON if you need to add NEW variables (like a new API key field).*